Shyan1943/project3/README.md

 | " |	" |	CI8 |	"D" image and article section for profile advertisement session  |

 #### Content Structure (CS)
 In these modern days, users are constantly bombarded with too much content, people love simplicity.
 With this, we design it as a "One-page websites" offer a fast and clear reading experience.
-Below is the IA Sitemap for landing page.
+The contents will be regroup into a sequential structure as below IA Sitemap for landing Page & overall.

 <img src="static/image/IASitemap_LandingPage.png" align="left" width="130px" height="450px"/>